SKA-ScienceDataProcessor/FastImaging/README.md

    - print (-p):
       - optional flag to print to an external file named "out.txt"

-- *Example:* ./bin/stp-runner/stp-runner -m tophat -f mock_uvw_vis.npz -k vis -p
+- *Example:* ./bin/stp-runner/stp-runner -a tophat -f mock_uvw_vis.npz -k vis -p

-## Known Issues
-- Gaussian and Gaussian-Sinc convolution kernels fails with one specific file made available by Tim.
-To be reviewed in next release.

 ## Release Notes
+### 9 November 2016
+- Google Test is now an in-source dependency
+- Added Google Benchmark to the in-source dependencies directory
+- CMake scipts were greatly improved
+- Added convenience bash script for building the source tree
+- Code fixes to the gridder/convolution functions
+- Code fixes to the STP Runner

 ### 3 November 2016
 - Implemented 2nd version of the gridder (functions: populate_kernel_cache and calculate_oversampled_kernel_indices)
 - Created test environment for: Triangle convolution [on gridder], StpeppedVsExactconvolution and FractionalCoordToOversampledIndexMath